google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 the files ahead of time and can keep the connection busy.

 Until now, there wasn't really a good way of declaratively preloading modules.
-Chrome 64 ships with `<link rel="modulepreload">` enabled by default, a module-specific version of `<link rel="preload">` that solves a number of the latter's problems.
+Chrome 64 ships with `<link rel="modulepreload">` behind the "Experimental Web Platform Features" flag. `<link rel="modulepreload">` is a module-specific version of `<link rel="preload">` that solves a number of the latter's problems.

-Warning: It's still very much early days for modules in the browser, so while we encourage experimentation, we do not recommend using this technology in production just yet!
+Warning: It's still very much early days for modules in the browser, so while we encourage experimentation, we advise caution when using this technology in production for now!

 ## Wait, what's `<link rel="preload">`?